MrYsLab/telemetrix-rpi-pico-2w/docs/about_the_apis.md

 ### Valid GPIO Pin Numbers

-GPIO Pins 0 through 22, 26, 27, and 28 are valid pins to use.
+GPIO Pins 0 through 22, and 26 through 28 are valid pins to use.
 The board LED is GPIO pin 64.

 ### ADC Pins